roypearce/rhdp/README.md

 ## Props

 All props are fully typed in Typescript.
+This small subset is provided here for quick reference.
+[View the full types](https://github.com/roypearce/rhdp/tree/main/dist/declarations).

 | Property                     | Type                                       | Description                                                                |
 | ---------------------------- | ------------------------------------------ | -------------------------------------------------------------------------- |